Applying For A Home Loan? Know All About Leasehold And Freehold Properties

 Which is easier to leverage -- freehold property or leasehold?

 A development authority (freeholder) grants a 'Transfer Memorandum' to the owner of the property, granting ownership rights to the buyer.
-You should submit this document while applying for a home loan for the property.
+You should submit this document while applying for a bank loan for the leasehold property.

 Leasehold property transactions are done through a General Power of Attorney (GPA).
 This is so because if the landlord/freeholder dies, the GPA will have the authority to transfer the property.

 Bank loan for freehold property: Freehold properties are considered a safer investment.
 This is because the registration of freehold property is already done, and freehold properties are likely to rise in value in the long run.
 The higher the market value of the property, the greater the chances of the bank sanctioning a larger home loan amount (loan-to-value is 80 per cent of the market value of the property).
 A freehold property owner also has complete rights over the property, including the right to transfer, repair, renovate or sell the property.

 What you should know as a home loan seeker

 As a prospective home loan borrower, you must understand that merely physically possessing the property is not enough.
 Lenders verify the property against which a home loan is taken -- from a legal and technical point of view.
 Lenders do the legal viability check to ensure that the title is clear and marketable.
 There is a long chain of documents involved when the ownership of a freehold property changes.

 It is advisable to check the title of property and the relevance of the chain of ownership documents at the office of the sub-registrar concerned.
 You will be expected to pay a nominal fee for this service.
 But this will save you from potential losses due to misrepresentation/fraud in the title of the property.